Tips From a Former Airline Employee on How to Find Deals and Book Cheap International Flights.

-The inspiration for this article on how to get cheap flights during holidays came from a discovery I made while working for airlines: how you make your searches can have a SIGNIFICANT impact on the price you see for the same flights.
+The inspiration for this article on how to get cheap international flights came from a discovery I made while working for airlines: how you make your searches can have a SIGNIFICANT impact on the price you see for the same flights.

 Any traveler is aware that Google Flights and other aggregators (such as Skyscanner, Kayak, and others) save us a significant amount of time.
 These websites compare the prices of dozens, if not hundreds, of airlines in seconds.